antvis/G6/docs/api/Custom.en.md

 ## G6.registerBehavior(behaviorName, behavior)

-When the built-in Behaviors cannot satisfy your requirments, custom a type of Behavior by `G6.registerBehavior(behaviorName, behavior)`.
+When the [built-in Behaviors](/en/docs/manual/middle/states/defaultBehavior) cannot satisfy your requirments, custom a type of Behavior by `G6.registerBehavior(behaviorName, behavior)`.
+See [Behavior API](/en/docs/api/Behavior) for detail.

 ### Parameters